Likes, Comments, & Social

 The mobile product and design team began the second quarter of 2022 focused on increasing the amount of content uploaded to Ancestry by its users.

-This has a threefold reason.
+There are three key reasons for this.
 Firstly, family photos create a 'value moat' for the product: if the perception is that all family photos are on Ancestry, people are more likely to choose Ancestry to have their photos in the same place as everybody else.
 Secondly, family photos are hinted to other customers, so more photos make the product more valuable for tenured and new users alike.

 And thirdly, family photos become hubs of connections in between people.
 Not only the user that posts and the user that merges that photo in their tree, but potentially everybody else that merges that photo in their tree.
 Customers that make connections have a significantly higher life-time revenue.